mig-hub/sequel-crushyform/README.md

 Now say you want to have all the default options, but you want a wrapping form tag, you can do that:

-    BlogPost.new.crushyform( model.crushyform_schema.keys, "/new_blog" ) # Returns a nice form (a crushy form to be precise)
+    BlogPost.new.crushyform( BlogPost.crushyform_schema.keys, "/new_blog" ) # Returns a nice form (a crushy form to be precise)

-You have to put the default value `model.crushyform_schema.keys` because in the order of priority, the list of columns is more important
+You have to put the default value `Model.crushyform_schema.keys` because in the order of priority, the list of columns is more important

 This is due to the fact that in a real case scenario we are more likely to use the version without a wrapping form tag.
 Mainly because we want to add some other hidden inputs like a destination, a method override in order to generate a PUT request or a pseudo XHR value.

 Another reason might be that you want to add other fields to the tag.
-The default tag is pretty basic and is always considered multipart/form-data for simplicity.
+The default tag is pretty basic.

 CSS CLASSES
 ===========